Ciruthika52/Structured-Data-Cleaning-Process-for-Layoffs-Analysis/README.md

 This guide explains how the data was transformed from raw format into a clean, structured, analysis-ready dataset using MySQL.

 ## Project Overview
+This project focuses on cleaning a dataset of company layoffs, improving data quality and consistency for future analytics and reporting.

+Key problems addressed:
+Duplicate records
+Inconsistent text formatting
+Mixed date formats
+Missing and blank values
+Unnecessary temporary columns

+The result is a curated database table suitable for dashboards, reports, and advanced analysis.